-If there is a vegetable/fruit harbinger of spring in the Pacific Northwest, it is definitely rhubarb.
+If there is a vegetable/fruit harbinger of spring in the Pacific Northwest, it’s definitely rhubarb.
 Graceful, firm stalks of crimson red begin to appear in Northwest farmers markets in February, long before spring actually arrives.

-By late February, I have grown a little tired of apples and pears, those sturdy comestibles of winter.
+By late February, I’ve grown a little tired of apples and pears, those sturdy comestibles of winter.
 And dried fruit too, although delicious, is losing its appeal.
 I want the zing of fresh fruit and nothing is zingier than rhubarb.

 This year, I am experimenting with new flavor partners for rhubarb and have happened upon the almost magical juxtaposition of rhubarb and cardamom.
 This rhubarb apple crisp combination is aromatic, exotic, and familiar all at the same time.
 In other words, it’s divine!